 People are your greatest source of opportunity!

 Regardless of what kind of opportunities you are looking for, there is someone, somewhere, who is in a position to help you.
 If you have a service to offer, there is someone who needs that service.
 If you have a product to sell, or an order to fill, It doesn’t matter what that product is or what you need to fill your order, somewhere out there are buyers and sellers that can help you.

 The kind of opportunities you are seeking really makes no difference.
 Whether it is in the realm of products, services, guidance, assistance, or knowledge, your quest will end when you find the right person or group of people.
 People represent your greatest source of opportunities.
 Let’s take this concept and drill down a little bit more to make sure we understand how to use this resource.

 What kind of questions are you asking?

-Obviously, finding the right opportunity requires that we ask the right questions.
+Obviously, finding the right opportunities requires that we ask the right questions.
 Asking the right questions will ultimately lead us to the right people.
 This puts an entirely different spin on our search.
-Now, instead of looking for opportunity directly, we are looking for people.
+Now, instead of looking for opportunities directly, we are looking for people.
 What kind of people?
-Well, it all depends on the kind of opportunity we are seeking.
+Well, it all depends on the kind of opportunities we are seeking.

-If you are looking for employment, then start by looking for people with businesses that are still thriving, even in this economy.
+If you are looking for employment, then start by looking for people with businesses that are still thriving in this economy.
 Don’t start out looking for the exact position that you would like to have, that’s too specific.
-If your search is too narrow, you may miss out on an opportunity for an even better position than you anticipated.
+If your search is too narrow, you may miss out on opportunities for a position that is even better than the one you had in mind.
 So find the people whose businesses are thriving and look for a way that you can add value to their business.
 Be creative, and when you come up with a presentable idea, run it by them.
 Even if they don’t buy into your idea, they are likely to be impressed enough to offer you something else.